polyaxon/polyaxon/site/integrations/artifacts-on-minio.md

 ## Use the bucket in Polyaxon

-In order to use the buckets with Polyaxon, you can follow the [S3 DataStore integration](/integrations/data-on-s3/).
+In order to use the buckets with Polyaxon, you can follow the [S3 Artifacts integration](/integrations/artifacts-on-s3/).

 > **Note**: When Minio is installed via Helm with default values, it uses the following hard-wired default credentials, which you will use to login to the UI and setup access to Polyaxon: